 Back to menu

-If you’re a final-year undergraduate about to finish your nursing degree or are already working in the NHS and are looking for career progression, then look no further than the PgDip Community Specialist Practice (District Nursing) course at the University of Bolton.
-Offering a rewarding gateway into a rewarding industry where you will be a valuable member of the NHS working in the heart of your community, we can help support your career ambitions.
+Nurses are usually part of a larger team made up of community matrons, psychiatric nurses, social workers, and health visitors.
+So, if you’re a final-year undergraduate about to finish your nursing degree or are already working in the NHS and are looking for career progression, then look no further than a PgDip Community Specialist Practice (District Nursing) master’s degree.
+It is a rewarding gateway into an industry where you will be a valuable member of the NHS working in the heart of your community; making a difference.

-In this blog, we will tell you everything you need to know about becoming a district nurse.
+But first, let’s explore everything you need to know about becoming a qualified district nurse...

 By taking our PgDip Community Specialist Practice (District Nursing) course, you will focus on learning the co-ordination and provision of holistic approaches to healthcare; offering you the chance to positively influence the delivery of patient care in the community, as well as developing your own development needs.

-Want to enhance your nursing career prospects with help from the teaching-intensive, research-informed approach we offer?
+Want to enhance your nursing career prospects with help from the teaching-intensive, research-informed approach from the University of Bolton?
 Take a look at our full course details by clicking here.

-For more information, send us an email to firstname.lastname@example.org or call us on 01204 903807; please remember we are here to help.
+For more information, please email us at firstname.lastname@example.org or call on 01204 903807; please remember we are here to help.